microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you will install and configure the Azure AD Connect pass through agent.

-1. Within the Remote Desktop session to **BDC-1**, in the the Edge browser window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.
+1. Within the Remote Desktop session to **BDC-1**, in the Edge browser window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.

 2. To download the latest version of the Authentication Agent (version 1.5.193.0 or later), sign in to the Azure Active Directory admin center with your tenant's global administrator credentials.